How is Zeffy free?

 Step 4.
 File for 501(c)(5) Tax Exemption

-The IRS has different forms for different nonprofit organizations applying for exemption status.
+The IRS has different forms for different nonprofit organizations applying for tax exempt status.
 As a 501(c)(5) nonprofit, you must complete Form 1024.

 Start by reviewing the instructions and collecting all the necessary documents or information.
-The 22-page form is long, so take time to carefully fill out the details to avoid any problems and get your application processed quickly.
+The 22-page form is long, so carefully fill out the details to avoid any problems and get your application processed quickly.

 You can submit your Form 1024 online at pay.gov.